Principles We Swear By

 We believe in the push and pull of bipartisanship

-Minaret Foundation’s advocacy work is hyper-bipartisanship.
+Minaret Foundation’s work is hyper-bipartisan.
 This is more than the two-party political system; it reassesses how we approach others and encourages us to view each other as individuals.

 “Let us not seek the Republican answer or the Democratic answer, but the right answer.
 Let us not seek to fix the blame for the past.
 Let us accept our own responsibility for the future.”